RealityNet/android_triage/README.md

 Bash script to extract data from an Android device

-Developed and tested on Mac OS X Mojave (10.14.6), but should work also on Linux
+Developed and tested on Mac OS X Mojave (10.14.6), but works also on Linux

 <b>Mandatory Requirements</b>